How Wire Transfer From India to Abroad Actually Works

 |

-4. The money transfer service provider initiates the “Wire Transfer” message over SWIFTNet Network
+4. The service provider initiates the “Wire Transfer” message over SWIFTNet Network

 The exchange rates are booked and the beneficiary information is fed into the SWIFTNet Network.